 Professor Dean Neu is a faculty member in the Schulich School of Business at York University, Toronto, Canada.
 Prior to joining the faculty, he was the Director of the Centre for Public Interest Accounting and faculty member at the University of Calgary.
 He has been a visiting professor at the University of Alberta, the University of Toronto and Universidad de Autonoma del Estado de Morelos in Mexico.
-He is currently the co-editor of Critical Perspectives on Accounting.
+He is the former co-editor of Critical Perspectives on Accounting.

 As an accounting scholar and activist Dean is committed to unveiling the presence of accounting where we might not otherwise expect to find it, he has in numerous articles and public appearances revealed how accounting plays a mediative role between governments and population segments.
 Dean?s research and writing demonstrate how accounting, working hand in hand with bureaucracies, shapes and constructs societal governance.
 In this work, the disguise of accounting as a boring benign appendage to business and government is stripped away to reveal how accounting number play a crucial role in shaping public policy and the perceptions the public has of those policies.

 2016 Winner of the Canadian Academic Accounting Association Award for Distinguished Contribution to Accounting Thought

 2006, 2001 Co-winner of Dean's Award for Research Leadership (2006) and winner (2001) for outstanding research leadership over the preceding five year period in the Faculty of Management, Haskayne School of Business

 1997 Winner of the Dean's Award for Research Excellence for outstanding research achievements- Haskayne School of Business

 1997 Recipient of the Institute of Chartered Accountants of Alberta Distinguished Service Award for recognition of outstanding service to the profession over the preceding three year period.